 - Pulling the steak early for carryover cooking ensures an evenly cooked steak.

-- 3 whole dried ancho chilies, stems and seeds removed (see note above)
+- 3 whole dried ancho chilies, stems and seeds removed (see note)

-- 3 whole dried guajillo chilies, stems and seeds removed (see note above)
+- 3 whole dried guajillo chilies, stems and seeds removed (see note)

 - 2 whole chipotle peppers, canned in adobo